 The goal of this priority topic is to study selection and transmission of AMR in a One Health context.
 Selection and transmission are two different phenomena.
-Bacteria exposed to selectors (e.g. antibiotics and other biocides, disinfectants and heavy metals) may develop resistance either by gene mutation or by the transfer and acquisition of genetic components from another bacterial strain, and thus be "selected" for, in terms of growth, over susceptible strains.
-Transmission in a One Health context refers to the spread of bacteria or resistance genes within and between humans, animals and the environment.
+Organisms exposed to selectors (e.g. antimicrobials and other biocides, disinfectants and heavy metals) may develop resistance either by gene mutation or by the transfer and acquisition of genetic components from another strain, and thus be "selected" for, in terms of growth, over susceptible strains.
+Transmission in a One Health context refers to the spread of bacteria and fungi or resistance genes within and between humans, animals and the environment.

 The dynamics of AMR selection, gene transfer and transmission are complex.
 Selectors have significant effects on selection and transmission, since transmission of resistance is far more likely to occur under the selective pressure.
-However, selectors may also differentially affect bacterial species and mechanisms of resistance providing an evolutionary advantage to strains able to survive antimicrobial concentrations over the epidemiological cut-off value (ECOFFs).
+However, selectors may also differentially affect bacterial and fungal species and mechanisms of resistance providing an evolutionary advantage to strains able to survive antimicrobial concentrations over the epidemiological cut-off value (ECOFFs).

-Transfer of genetic material between bacterial populations resulting in new resistant strains, occurs by transformation (the uptake of DNA fragments by bacteria), conjugation (direct transfer of DNA between two bacteria through a DNA translocation system), or transduction (transfer of DNA mediated by bacteriophages).
+Transfer of genetic material between bacterial populations resulting in new resistant strains, occurs by transformation (the uptake of DNA fragments by bacteria), conjugation (direct transfer of DNA between two organisms through a DNA translocation system), or transduction (transfer of DNA mediated by bacteriophages).
+Fungi may have inherent or acquired resistance, and can use sexual reproduction, ploidy changes, and genetically stable or unstable changes to adapt to antifungal pressure.
+Using these processes fungi develop antifungal resistance which can be spread through the population, regionally and globally44.

 The effects of selectors vary in the different compartments of the human body, due to differences in the concentrations of drugs, competing flora, and host immune factors.
-For example, an antibiotic given intravenously, may produce levels in the gastrointestinal tract that also promote the selection of resistant bacteria.
-This may have a considerable effect on the emergence and spread of antibiotic resistance as the gastrointestinal tract is the main body site where selection for resistance occurs due to high density of bacterial populations, and in which resistance genes are exchanged between organisms resulting in new resistant clones.
-Selection by transfer of genetic resistance elements within and between bacterial species can also occur in different compartments of the environment, such as in soils, sewage and wastewater, insects and wildlife, and natural aquatic systems, such as near shore ocean waters.
+For example, an antimicrobial given intravenously may produce levels in the gastrointestinal tract that also promote the selection of resistant bacteria.
+This may have a considerable effect on the emergence and spread of antimicrobial resistance as the gastrointestinal tract is the main body site where selection for resistance occurs due to high density of microbial populations, and in which resistance genes are exchanged between organisms resulting in new resistant clones.
+Selection by transfer of genetic resistance elements within and between bacterial and fungal species can also occur in different compartments of the environment, such as in soils, sewage and wastewater, insects and wildlife, and natural aquatic systems, such as near shore ocean waters.